Engagement Session Planning Guide

 One or Two?
 It’s Up to You!

-Most of my brides who choose two outfits will bring one “wow” dress, and then another shorter sun dress or cocktail dress for a more casual “us on a date” feel.
+Most of our brides who choose two outfits will bring one “wow” dress, and then another shorter sun dress or cocktail dress for a more casual “us on a date” feel.
 But if you want to bring two “wow” dresses and forgo the more casual dress altogether, give yourself permission to do it!
-The camera loves runway-esque apparel and so do I!
+The camera loves runway-esque apparel and so do we!
 Remember, though, you don’t have to bring two looks if it’s too stressful or you’d rather just stick to one fabulous look.
 Something to consider is the time it would take from your session to change outfits, depending on their complexities.
 One outfit that you love will be so much better than one outfit you love and another you’re not very excited about.
 So, one or two?
 It’s really up to you!

 When choosing colors for your outfits, I recommend selecting lighter tones and more muted shades.
-By avoiding ultra-bright, bold colors, it will help bring all the attention to your faces and let the eye focus on the way you feel about each other.
+By avoiding ultra-bright colors, it will help bring all the attention to your faces and let the eye focus on the way you feel about each other.
 The camera loves shades of soft pink and muted blues, mixed with sophisticated light neutrals like heather gray, creams, leather brown and white.
 That softer color palette fits beautifully into almost all natural outdoor environments.

 Coordinating the Looks